mstill3/spark-for-dummies/Everything.md

 - limited-memory BFGS (L-BFGS)

+### Cluster Managers
+- All three cluster managers provide various scheduling capabilities but Apache Mesos provides the finest grained sharing options.
+- High availability is offered by all three cluster managers but Hadoop YARN doesn’t need to run a separate ZooKeeper Failover Controller.
+- Security is provided on all of the managers.
+Apache Mesos uses a pluggable architecture for its security module with the default module using Cyrus SASL.
+The Standalone cluster manager uses a shared secret and Hadoop YARN uses Kerberos.
+All three use SSL for data encryption.
+- Finally, the Apache Standalone Cluster Manager is the easiest to get started with and provides a fairly complete set of capabilities.
+The scripts are simple and straightforward to use.
+So, if developing a new application this is the quickest way to get started.

 ### Akka
 - Apache Spark is actually built on Akka.
 - Akka is a general purpose framework to create reactive, distributed, parallel and resilient concurrent applications in Scala or Java.
 Akka uses the Actor model to hide all the thread-related code and gives you really simple and helpful interfaces to implement a scalable and fault-tolerant system easily.
 A good example for Akka is a real-time application that consumes and process data coming from mobile phones and sends them to some kind of storage.